 Leonbergers are calm and quiet dogs, but they are not lethargic.
 They require daily exercise thanks to their high energy drive.
 They are also strong swimmers, so swimming when possible is recommended.
 A daily walk at a moderate pace and a period of play with people and other animals should be adequate to satisfy their needs.

 As with the other giant breed dogs, be careful not to overwork your Mastiff.
 A daily walk of around half an hour with allowance for mental stimulation and social interaction should be sufficient.
+For Bullmastiff exercise requirements see here.

 The exercise requirements of the Giant breed dogs can vary from breed to breed and even from individual to individual.
 In general, their exercise needs are moderate with a daily walk, mental enrichment, and social interaction being sufficient.
 The giant breed dog will tire quicker than smaller dogs so if they are starting to fatigue end the walk or exercise and allow them to rest.